Election 2022: Trump's endorsement power put to test in Ohio

-COLUMBUS, Ohio (AP) — Polls have closed in Ohio, ending one of the most contentious and closely watched Senate primaries in the U.S. — one that will offer an early referendum on former President Donald Trump's hold on the GOP as the midterm primary season kicks into high gear.
+COLUMBUS, Ohio (AP) — Ohio Democrat Tim Ryan cruised his way to his party’s nomination for an open Senate seat Tuesday, while Republican Gov. Mike DeWine has secured his party’s nomination for a second term, despite fierce backlash from conservatives over the COVID-19 shutdowns and mandates he imposed during the early months of the pandemic.

-Author and venture capitalist JD Vance is seen as the frontrunner Tuesday in the Republican race to replace retiring Sen. Rob Portman after receiving Trump's late-stage support, capping a bitter and expensive contest that, at one point, saw two candidates nearly come to blows on a debate stage.
-The winner is likely to face 10-term Democratic Rep. Tim Ryan, who has distanced himself from the progressive wing of his party ahead of what is expected to be a difficult year for Democrats seeking to hold their congressional majorities.
+Ryan will now take on the winner of one of the most contentious and closely watched Republican primaries in the nation.
+Author and venture capitalist JD Vance is seen as the GOP frontrunner in the race to replace retiring Sen. Rob Portman after receiving former President Donald Trump's late-stage support, capping a bitter and expensive contest that, at one point, saw two candidates nearly come to blows on a debate stage.

+The race is seen as a critical early test of Trump's endorsement power as the midterm primary season kicks into high gear.

+Ryan was heavily favored to win his three-way Democratic primary against progressive Morgan Harper, a former consumer protection attorney, and Columbus activist and tech exec Traci Johnson.
+But he is expected to face an uphill battle this fall in a state that was once a political bellwether but voted for Trump twice by an 8-point margin.

 Tuesday marks the first multistate contest of the 2022 campaign and comes the day after the leak of a draft U.S. Supreme Court opinion that suggests the court could be poised to overturn the 1973 landmark Roe v.
 Wade decision that legalized abortion nationwide.
 Such a decision could have a dramatic impact on the course of the midterms, when control of Congress, governors' mansions and key elections offices are at stake.